 We have represented many clients with joint pain and arthritis.
 As with most conditions, joint pain and arthritis can range from very mild and manageable conditions to completely incapacitating pain.
 There are many different types of arthritis, all with varying symptoms.
 Joint pain can affect both younger and older individuals.
 Some of the most common joint pain and arthritis conditions that we see are:

 Even if you are 49 and under, and your joint pain does not meet one of Social Security’s listings, you still may qualify for benefits.
-You may be suffering from several other physical and mental impairments, which when combined with your joint pain could prevent you from working on a regular basis.
+You may be suffering from several other physical and mental impairments, which when combined with your joint pain could prevent you from working regular.

 If after reading this page you have additional questions about applying for SSI or SSDI with joint pain, feel free to contact us by completing the website form, or by calling our Durham office.
 Our toll-free number is 877-835-0923 and our local number is 919-794-4437.